heitorchang/good-practice/git.md

 Viewing changes in last commit: `git log -p -1`

+Show filenames only in log: `git log --name-only`

 New branch: `git checkout -b new_feature`

 List branches: `git branch -a`